muimui3/ocpkvm/myreadme.md

 Each of the VM needs to be PXE boot (Pre-Boot Execution Environment).
 The result is an IP address assigned to the VM and the OS installed.

-Follow this steps to get to the PXE menu:
+Follow these steps to get to the PXE menu:

 Since the bootstrap VM is the first VM to be started, right click on ocp4-boostrap.
 Select Open.
 The ocp4-bootstrap console is displayed